-AQS (Average Quality System) and E Weights
+AQS (Average Quality System) and E Weights Explained

 The Average Quantity System works in compliance with the National Measurement Institute’s (NMI) Weights and Measures program to ensure accuracy in pre-packaged goods.